Niemi-Bros-Entertainment/NiemiBrosEntertainment.github.io/The_Arcane_Relics.md

 **FEATURES SO FAR:**

 ---
-- Local/Couch Co-op (with up to 4 local players)
+- Local/Couch Co-op (_with up to 4 local players_)
-- Strategic combat: directional attacks (chop, thrust, overhead, & backhand), landing attacks on specific limbs and crippling them.
+- Strategic combat: directional attacks (_chop, thrust, overhead, & backhand_), landing attacks on specific limbs and crippling them.
 - Equip armor pieces to protect your individual limbs from harm, weighing protection vs. mobility.
 - Create & develop your own character: choosing your hairstyle, gender, attributes, & even your dominant hand!
 - Inventory system: equip weapons/apparel, consume potions, drop items, & take/store items in containers.
 - Abilities/magic: telekinesis, force push, fireball, enchant weapons, and more!
 - Ridable mounts: horses and people!
 Ride into battle on your friend's shoulders!
 - Interactivity: Pickup and throw crates & barrels, sit in chairs, lay in bed, climb trees, place or take torches from wall mounts, & more!
-- In development, plenty of bugs features to come!
+- In development, plenty of _bugs_/features to come!

 ---
 **ROLES:**